mmontalbo/grim_rust/grctl/README.md

 `target/grctl/logs/*.log`. `grctl` clears stale state automatically when it detects that a recorded PID has already exited.

+## Scenario runs

+- Use `grctl scenario run intro-to-office-computer` for the intro playback.
+Add `--with-viewer` when you need to watch the stream; the timeout defaults to 60s in this mode to catch hangs, so pass `--timeout <seconds>` (or `--timeout 0`) if you need longer coverage.
+- `--hold-seconds <seconds>` keeps the engine alive briefly after all markers land, which is handy for capturing extra telemetry without restarting.
+- `--detach` leaves grim_engine (and optionally grim_viewer) running under grctl.
+  Remember to stop them later with either `grctl scenario stop` or the explicit `grctl viewer stop` / `grctl engine stop` commands once you are done inspecting the session.

 ## Design notes

 - Launchers open append-only log files and run a background reaper that removes